 The Board will conduct an audit of teachers in the six months following the end of the renewal period.
 This is to provide quality assurance that maintaining and renewing the category of Full Registration demonstrates teachers’ commitment to ongoing professional learning, recent currency of practice and clear relationships between the Australian Professional Standards for Teachers and a teacher’s practice.

 Selection for audit is random and is based on registration numbers, not a person’s name.
 School leaders have no influence on who is selected for audit and nor does the Teacher Registration Board.
 The registration numbers are loaded into a randomising program and selected through this program.

-The following resources have been provided to assist teachers:
+The following resource has been provided to assist teachers if audited: